 Communication is key

 Whether it's a tough topic, small issues or problems you're having with one another, you need to know that you don't have to walk on eggshells to hash it out.
+According to psychologist Luis Rubén de Borbón, a "willingness to fight" for your relationship sets it apart from any other partnership you've had in the past.
 Nothing should be off limits and it's important that you each know you can talk about anything and everything.
 When real talk doesn't happen, it can be one of 10 ways to accidentally ruin your relationship.

 2 / 10

 You’re totally connected

 From finishing each other's sentences and inside jokes that make sense to only the two of you, to texting back promptly or just listening when the other needs to rant, you're there for one another in a way that no one else is.
 It's a sign of trust, intimacy and just an undeniable emotional connection.

 The love stuff is obvious, but you find comfort, safety and ease in your partner and make sure they know the feeling is mutual.
 And, if you're thinking about taking the next step, simply follow the rules for a happy marriage, and you'll be all set.